Inomin Mines (CVE:MINE) Stock Price Down 12.5% – Here’s What Happened

-Shares of Inomin Mines Inc. (CVE:MINE – Get Free Report) were down 12.5% on Friday .
+Inomin Mines Inc. (CVE:MINE – Get Free Report)’s stock price traded down 12.5% during trading on Friday .
 The company traded as low as C$0.07 and last traded at C$0.07.
-Approximately 182,020 shares changed hands during mid-day trading, an increase of 7% from the average daily volume of 170,896 shares.
+182,020 shares were traded during mid-day trading, an increase of 7% from the average session volume of 170,896 shares.
 The stock had previously closed at C$0.08.

 Inomin Mines Inc, an exploration stage company, engages in the identification, acquisition, exploration, and evaluation of mineral properties in Canada and Mexico.
 It explores for magnesium, nickel, gold, silver, copper, chromium, cobalt, and zinc deposits.
 The company was formerly known as Inovent Capital Inc Inomin Mines Inc was incorporated in 2012 and is based in Vancouver, Canada.